IanSkelskey/p64-qt/README.md

 ### Cover Naming Convention

-For proper detection by Project64-Qt, cover images must follow the N64 cartridge ID naming convention:
+For proper detection, cover images must follow the N64 cartridge ID naming convention:
 - Files should be named using the complete cartridge code (e.g., `NUS-NSME-USA.png` for Super Mario 64)
 - PNG format with transparency is preferred